AverySimmons/Deep-Learning-From-Scratch/README.md

 Data structures and functions for allocating, freeing, and training neural networks.

 - &nbsp;&nbsp;&nbsp;&nbsp;**Data Loading:**
-Logic needed to load csv file data into a input data structure, which can be used for functions inisde the Neural Network file.
+Logic needed to load CSV file data into an input data structure, which can be used for functions inside the Neural Network file.